bitsteller/witica/doc/server.md

 	witica list myidpattern

 prints the ids of all items in the source that matches *myidpattern*.
 If no item patterns are passed all items in the source are printed.
+If you execute *Witica* from a subfolder of the source, the id pattern as relative to this folder (i.e. when you are in the subfolder *cities*, the pattern *\** will match all items with an id as *cities/\**)

 This command is useful to test if an item pattern matches the intended items before using it in other commands like *rebuild* or *check*.
 It can also be used to check if a specific item exists in the source or to get the total number of items in the source.